Trump defends extending virus guidelines as spread continues

 “We showed him the data.
 He looked at the data.
 He got it right away,” Fauci said.
 “It was a pretty clear picture.
 Dr. Debbie Birx and I went in to the Oval Office and leaned over the desk and said, ‘Here are the data.
 Take a look.’
 He just shook his head and said, ‘I guess we got to do it.’”

+“I thought that was a very important study they did and it sure solved a lot of problems in my own mind and maybe in your minds,” Trump said in an audio that was obtained by The Associated Press.

+Republican Gov. Larry Hogan of Maryland voiced appreciation for the $2.2 trillion economic stimulus bill that Trump signed into law last week and the president’s acknowledgement that states will need more help, but he also emphasized that governors are “still frustrated” about a scarcity of medical supplies.

-The federal guidelinesrecommend against group gatherings larger than 10 and urge older people and anyone with existing health problems to stay home.
+The federal guidelines that Trump elected to continue recommend against group gatherings larger than 10 and urge older people and anyone with existing health problems to stay home.
 People are urged to work at home when possible and avoid restaurants, bars, nonessential travel and shopping trips.

+Reflecting the extended restrictions, congressional officials on Monday said curbs on visitors to the U.S. Capitol would last an additional month, through April.
+All tours in the Capitol Visitor Center are halted and only lawmakers, aides, credentialed visitors and journalists will be allowed in the Capitol and congressional office buildings.

 For more than a week, Trump had been bombarded by calls from outside business leaders who urged him to begin reopening the nation’s economy, at least in places with low infection rates, and warned of catastrophic consequences that could damage his reelection chances if it remained shuttered for much longer.